oboguev/LJExport/README.md

 ### MainDreamwidthOrg

 Downloads from dreamwidth.org instead of livejournal.com.
-Download capability limited to a single particular style, so it may be curretnly unable to download just any Dreamwidth user.
+Download capability limited to a single particular style, so it may be currently unable to download just any arbitrary Dreamwidth blog.

 ----